medoror/slackstats/README.md

 # Motivations

-Create quantifiable stats of messages in slack channels
+Query for quantifiable stats of messages in slack channels using postgres

 # Prerequisites